Wynnum West - Hemmant

 Wynnum West - Hemmant has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Wynnum West - Hemmant's population is around 16,981 as of Aug 2025.
-This reflects an increase of 1,300 people since the 2021 Census, which reported a population of 15,681 people.
-The change is inferred from the estimated resident population of 16,773 from the ABS as of June 2024 and an additional 291 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,383 persons per square kilometer.
-Wynnum West - Hemmant's growth rate of 8.3% since the 2021 census exceeded the SA3 area's growth rate of 6.4%.
-Population growth for the area was primarily driven by overseas migration contributing approximately 57.7% of overall population gains during recent periods.
+Wynnum West - Hemmant's population is 16,978 as of November 2025.
+This figure reflects an increase of 1,297 people since the 2021 Census, which reported a population of 15,681.
+The change was inferred from the estimated resident population of 16,773 in June 2024 and an additional 290 validated new addresses since the Census date.
+This results in a population density ratio of 1,383 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Wynnum West - Hemmant's growth rate of 8.3% since the 2021 census exceeded both the SA3 area (6.4%) and the SA4 region, making it a growth leader in the region.
+Overseas migration contributed approximately 57.7% of overall population gains during recent periods, with natural growth and interstate migration also being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-Considering projected demographic shifts, the area is expected to grow by 1,712 persons to 2041, recording a gain of 8.9% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings using ABS Greater Capital Region projections released in 2023 with a base year of 2022 for each age cohort.
+Based on projected demographic shifts, the area is expected to grow by approximately 1,712 persons to 2041, recording an overall gain of around 8.9% over the 17-year period.

 Frequently Asked Questions - Population